BuckarooBanzay/mapsync/readme.md

 Synchronize the ingame map with a lua-backend

-Supported lua-backends:
-* `fs` local filesystem (can be in a world- or mod-folder)

-Planned backends:
-* `http` http/webdav backend

 Features:
+* Writes and saves maps to/from zip-files
-* Auto-update chunks if a newer version on the backend is found
+* Auto-updates chunks if a newer version on the backend is found
+* Patching/Merging support (with diff files)

 Planned features:
-* Diffing/Merging/Applying changes from multiple sources (git merges for example)
 * `placeholder` support

 # Use case